 How Does Identity Guard Handle Crises?

 If, for example, your wallet is stolen (or simply lost and can’t be recovered), they have a “Wallet Restoration” service.
-This is a direct line to a specialized customer service subset that will help streamline the process of canceling all of your cards (like your credit and debit cards) and offering replacements for them.
-This includes your driver’s license.
+This is a direct line to a specialized customer service subset that will help streamline the process of canceling all of your cards (like your credit and debit cards) and offering replacements for them and this includes your driver’s license.

 For other identity fraud and theft events, their customer service team is available at most times of the day; until 11 PM on weekdays, and 6 PM on Saturdays.
 Sadly, you’re out of luck on Sundays when they’re closed.